sat90/Infosek/README.md

 #To-do:

-fix unsecure routing( i.e. replace your name with another users to log on his acc) fix friends edit privlige check for sqli attacks
+1. fix unsecure routing( i.e. replace your name with another users in link to log on his acc)
+2. fix friends edit privlige
+3. check for sqli attacks

 # social-insecurity